BruceHad/VAT-Partial-Exemption/docs/problem.md

 (For quarters 1, 2 and 3)

-Using the quarterly outputs we can calculate the percentage exempt to be applied to the residual calculation.
+Using the quarterly outputs/supply we can calculate the percentage exempt to be applied to the residual calculation.

+* Exempt Residual VAT = Exempt Supply/Total Supply * Total Residual VAT

 Then we calculate (for the quarter) the Exempt Input:

-* Attributable to Exempt +
+* VAT Attributable to Exempt Input +
 * Exempt fraction of the Residual

 Then we calculate (for the quarter) the Total Input: